0dayz4dayz/0dayz4dayz/README.md

 ## 🕵️ for the select few

-if you're from a three letter agency and you know what the tensor thing means, you know how to reach me.
+if you're from a a rea; agency(sorry fbi i...just dont vibe with you rn) or a serious contractor reach out, you know how to reach me and who i am.

-i'd legit love to work for you. also please unban me from the USA.
+i'd legit love to work for you. also please unban me from the USA i legit didnt do anything im comin anyway but i wanna do so without a fake passport or a private jet y know?

 everyone else: don't bother. unless you bring cash money. i really love my fucking orange juice AND IT'S RUNNING OUT.

+PS:Mossad ye youre on the email list we cool like jews run the world or w/e despite being a tiyn  country fucking miles aay from the west?,yeah sure id love to run the world i think id do a great job do we get to smoke weed at work?

 ---